-12 Top Things To Do In Missouri - karta.com
+12 Things To Do In Missouri That People Rave About - Karta.com

 1. Visit the Gateway Arch in St. Louis

-The Gateway Arch in St. Louis stands as a symbol of America's westward expansion, soaring 630 feet above the ground.
-This awe-inspiring monument, designed by Finnish-American architect Eero Saarinen and completed in 1965, marks the starting point of the Lewis and Clark Expedition and represents the spirit of adventure that drove early American pioneers.
+Standing 630 feet tall, the Gateway Arch in St. Louis is an iconic symbol of America’s westward expansion.
+Designed by Eero Saarinen and completed in 1965, this architectural marvel celebrates the spirit of adventure and marks the starting point of the Lewis and Clark Expedition.

 2. Explore the Ozark Mountains